Podcasts

 Podcast #3 (July 2022)

-The God Dionysus: Second Podcast with Olga Faccani (Hodges Fellow 2021-22)
+The God Dionysus: Second Podcast with Olga Faccani (FPO Fellow 2021-22)

 In this second video podcast between Olga Faccani and Reinhard G. Mueller, the two explore the various facets of the mysterious god Dionysus, including his depiction in Euripides’ tragedy The Bacchae, the myths surrounding his two births, as well as the philosophical principles he represents: absurdity, chaos, madness, frenzy, truth, fertility, change, and destruction.
 Watch it here.